3 Best Ways to Help Your Nipples While Breastfeeding

 Nipples while breastfeeding – other ways

-• The most aggressive tool on the market for correcting flat and inverted nipples is a fairly new invention called Niplettes (by Avent).
-These are thimble shaped covers that are attached to syringe-like pumps.
-The caps go over your nipple and you use the pump to apply a suction.
-It is worn 8 hours a day for about 3 months during early and mid pregnancy.
-It cannot be used in the third trimester, and it does not work after Baby is born (leaking milk will break the suction).
+• The most aggressive tool on the market for correcting flat and inverted nipples is a reasonably new invention called Niplettes (by Avent).
+These are thimble-shaped covers that are attached to syringe-like pumps.
+The caps go over your nipple, and you use the pump to apply a suction.
+It is worn 8 hours daily for about three months during early and mid-pregnancy.
+It cannot be used in the third trimester and does not work after the Baby is born (leaking milk will break the suction).

 Be sure to talk to your doctor or a lactation consultant before you prepare your nipples for breastfeeding.